I Am My Own Messiah

 Unknown

 Evidence of people trapped by technology is inescapable: the constant sound of Israeli propeller-driven reconnaissance drones overhead mixes with occasional gunfire/explosions, ambulances and Israeli fighter jets.
-This conflict was also notable for the use by Israel of white phosphorous as a weapon.
-White phosphorous is an incendiary munition that causes severe burns, and absorption through the burned area can lead to organ failure.
-I watched this webstream during the Gazan nighttime and saw white phosphorous being rained down on Palestinians from Israeli helicopters.
-Being trapped by technology is often a result of being trapped by political systems.
-These systems include religions, nation states and occupied territories, intrastate entities like the Food and Drug Administration (which approved Levaquin despite the substantial risk it poses), interstate systems like medical science (which has historically been slow to undertake chronic fatigue syndrome research) and pharmaceutical corporations.
+The use of white phosphorous by Israel is also notable.
+It is a nasty substance, an incendiary munition that causes severe burns and absorption through the burned area can lead to organ failure.
+I watched this webstream from my sick bed 6000 miles away, during the Gazan nighttime, and saw white phosphorous being rained down on Palestinians from Israeli helicopters.

 von hemmling (at) h otmail. com